-Striking double page city view of the city of London showing the area between Clerkenwell, Wapping, Southwark and Westminster Abbey.
+Spectacular full color example of Munster's map of London, which appeared only in the later editions of Munster's Cosmography.
+Double page city view of the city of London showing the area between Clerkenwell, Wapping, Southwark and Westminster Abbey.
 The view was based on Braun & Hogenberg's earlier projection.
-Two magnificent coats of arms, two columns of text within map referring to the city gates ( and two columns of text below map).
+Two magnificent coats of arms, two columns of text within map referring to the City gates ( and two columns of text below map).
 Several vessels in the Thames.
 Two gentlemen with their elegantly dressed ladies in the foreground.
+Howgego #6.
+Gorgeous full color example of this highly soughtafter plan of London.

 Sebastian Münster (1488-1552) was a cosmographer and professor of Hebrew who taught at Tübingen, Heidelberg, and Basel.
 He settled in the latter in 1529 and died there, of plague, in 1552.
 Münster made himself the center of a large network of scholars from whom he obtained geographic descriptions, maps, and directions.